Independent Academic Work Guide

 Independent academic work is a hallmark of a Johns Hopkins University education.
 Most students engage in some kind of research, independent study, or internship work during their undergraduate careers at Hopkins.
 Faculty members at the Krieger School of Arts and Sciences, the Bloomberg School of Public Health, and Johns Hopkins School of Medicine regularly have openings for qualified undergraduates to participate in these endeavors.

 Points to keep in mind:

-- Credits for research and independent study may vary from 1–3 credits and may be graded with either letter grades or Satisfactory/Unsatisfactory.
-Credit for an internship is limited to 1 credit, and the grading method is Satisfactory/Unsatisfactory only.
+- Credits for research and independent study may vary from 1–3 credits and will be graded Satisfactory/Unsatisfactory.
+Credit for an internship is limited to 1 credit.

 - Students may only receive credit for 3 hours of independent academic work in one semester, and 6 hours total within one calendar year.
 The year begins in June with the first summer session, and goes through the following May.
 Additional details can be found on the Office of Academic Advising website.

 - On average, 9 hours per week of independent work is required to earn 3 credits per semester.
 We recommend that this time be available in a small number of large blocks, such as three afternoons per week.

 - You should be able to commit to working for more than one semester on a research project.
 It usually takes several months of training before students are able to work on their own project, so plan to work for at least a year on a specific project.

 - You must have disciplined study habits.
 Keeping up with your class work will always be your first priority.

 - If you pursue independent academic work for credit you cannot be paid at the same time.
 If you do have work study try to utilize it in a lab or other research setting.